DATA PROTECTION AND COOKIES POLICY for King’s College Frankfurt GmbH

-In accordance with the terms of the Organic Law 15/1999(Spain) of Protection of Personal Data (LOPD) and it’s ordinance, King’s College GmbH informs all website users who supply, or are going to supply, their personal data, that their data will be incorporated into an automated file owned by King’s College S.A. that is duly registered in the Spanish Data Protection Office.
-Users, by providing their personal data, specifically and freely accept that their personal data will be processed by the provider in order to carry out the following purposes:
+In accordance with the terms of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the Protection of Individuals with regard to the Processing of Personal Data (GDPR), and the German Federal Data Protection Act (Bundesdatenschutzgesetz – ‘BDSG’) July 5, 2017 which implements the referred GDPR, King’s College Frankfurt GmbH informs all website users who supply, or are going to supply their personal data, that their data will be incorporated into an automated file owned by King’s College Frankfurt GmbH which is available to the corresponding federal Data Protection Authority.
+Users, by providing their personal data, specifically and freely accept that their personal data will be processed by King’s College Frankfurt GmbH as the data controller in order to carry out the following purposes:

-Users consent that their personal data is disclosed to other companies within the King’s College group which will process your personal data for the same purposes mentioned herein.
+The personal data object of the treatment may only be communicated to other centers within the group of King’s College with the prior consent of the user and the mentioned personal data will be treated with the same legitimate purposes mentioned herein.
 The following link includes information on King’s College schools located both in the EU and outside the EU to which personal data may be disclosed to:

-King’s College GmbH has adopted all necessary technical and organizational means in order to guarantee the security and integrity of personal data that is concerned, as well as to avoid the loss, alteration and/or access of unauthorised third parties.
+King’s College Frankfurt GmbH has adopted all necessary technical and organizational means in order to guarantee the confidentiality, security and integrity of personal data that is concerned, as well as to avoid the loss, alteration, destruction and/or access of unauthorised third parties.

 What is a cookie